Soumya0190/Fabflix/README.md

     - Search by year
     - Search by director
     - Search by star's name
-    - Substring Matching is implemented correctly for searching title/director/star.
-A file that explains of how you use the LIKE predicate.
+    - Substring Matching is implemented for searching title/director/star using the LIKE % predicate for fuzzy searches, in format: %keyword%.
+If keyword is anywhere in the text input, it will show up in the results
 - Jump among movie list page, single movie page, and single star page without using browser history or changing url
 - Show at least (title(hyperlinked), year, director, list of genres(hyperlinked), list of stars(hyperlinked)), rating
 - Implemented Pagination.
 Frontend cache and backend cache both can not exceed 100 records